Beginning Your Journey to IU Bloomington

 *Please note: the orientation fees are not waived for 21st Century Scholars; however, fees can be charged to your fall Bursars bill account.

-As a way to give you a unique college living experience, IU Bloomington offers two kinds of on-campus learning communities—Living Learning Communities and Thematic Communities.
+As a way to give you a unique college living experience, IU Bloomington offers two kinds of on-campus learning communities—Learning Communities.
 Living Learning Communities provide funding, dedicated facilities, faculty leadership, staff support, and academic advising, as well as encourage you to explore academic, personal, and professional opportunities on and off-campus.

 Examples of these types of communities include the Thomas I. Atkins LLC, a living center focused on local and national African American culture and issues, and the Women in STEM Living-Learning Center, a living environment where women who are interested in STEM fields have the opportunity to build strong personal and academic connections with each other and women faculty members, as well as gain access to paid summer research experiences, trips to STEM companies, and much more.